franzbu/EnhancedSpaces.spoon/README.md

 These few lines of Hammerspoon code enable you to connect to one of PIA's VPN servers using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.

-Even if you're unfamiliar with writing code, there is a plethora of ready-made examples out there, and even without having ever written any code, it's easy to adjust the above lines to, for instance, connecting to your VPN server using `c` in your hotkey instead of `s`, right?
+Even if you're unfamiliar with writing code, there is a plethora of ready-made examples out there, and even without ever having written any code, it's easy to adjust the above lines to, for instance, connecting to your VPN server using `c` in your hotkey instead of `s`, right?

-But let's move our focus back to EnhancedSpaces for now.
+But let's move our focus back to EnhancedSpaces.

 ## Installation
 Download EnhancedSpaces and move the folder to `~/.hammerspoon/Spoons`.
 Make sure the name of the folder is `EnhancedSpaces.spoon`.